nelinory/WMC7-DishNetwork-Guide/README.md

 15. Go to Start/Programs/Hauppauge/HDPVR MC Setup.
 A dialog comes up.
 On the MCE Config tab, check the box for the Colossus on the left, then ensure the audio and video inputs are right (mine is Line and Component).
 Ensure the "Use Internal Blaster" box is checked.
 The source should be "Satellite".
 Apply the changes.
 Reboot again.
 <p align="center"><img src="https://github.com/nelinory/WMC7-DishNetwork-Guide/blob/master/Images/HauppaugeDeviceCentral.png" alt="colossus_ir_blaster" width="450"/></p>

 16. For MCE guide I use EPG123 with a schedule direct subscription (http://www.schedulesdirect.org) (yes, it is worth $25 anually !).
 To get the application, go to: http://epg123.garyan2.net.
-After downloading and installation follow the install guide of EPG123 from http://epg123.garyan2.net/install.
+After downloading and installation follow the install guide of EPG123 from http://epg123.garyan2.net/install
->  **Note:** <br/> The following instructions **DOES NOT** supersede the EPG123 install guide, they just mention what to do in the steps within MCE setup related to Hauppauge Colossus 01414 PCI and Hauppauge WinTV-quadHD OTA tuners.
+>  **Note:** <br/> The following instructions **DOES NOT** supersede the EPG123 install guide, they just describe what to do in the steps within MCE setup related to Hauppauge Colossus 01414 PCI and Hauppauge WinTV-quadHD OTA tuners.
 - Execute **step 1: Clean start** from EPG123 install guide
 - Execute **step 2: TV Setup** from EPG123 install guide
   - At one-point MCE will ask you for PlayReady.
 Agree to the terms of service for PlayReady – you need this to record protected content.
 MCE will download and install PlayReady.
   - Keep in mind that the step **TV Setup/Examining TV signals** may take long time, especially with multiple tuners.
-  -	After a while MCE should find a tuner called "Satellite (1 tuner)".
+  -	After a while MCE should find some tuners "Satellite (1 tuner), Digital Antenna (ATSC) (4 tuners)".
 Select: **Yes, configure TV with these results** then click Next button.
   - Click Next button again to confirm setup.
   - MCE will start searching for channels:
     - **Important:** MCE will say it is done (100%), but it's not ! **Wait ~5 minutes** to ensure that it has found all the channels.
 It will keep adding channels, even though it thinks it is done.
     - It will add all the Dish Network channels (thousands), not just the ones in your package. **That's OK**.
 I end up with 9999 channels on the Satellite tuner.
     - Once all the channels are found click Next button.
     - Click Finish button to complete the setup.
-  - I did repeat the step with TV Setup so I can configure the Hauppauge WinTV-quadHD OTA tuner too.
+    - This should completed the setup for both tuners at the same time.
 - Execute **step 3: Setup and Execute EPG123** from EPG123 install guide
   - Before you continue you need to have a list with all channels that are part of your Dish package.
 To find the list with the channels go to https://www.mydish.com.
 - Finish the EPG123 installation guide

 17. Start MCE.
 If all is good you should be able to see the correct guide for OTA/Dish HD.
 At this point you should be able to view/record OTA/Dish HD content.
 Congratulations !
+18. Disable **Windows Update Service**, my reasons for it - dedicated dvr, not used as desktop, behind firewall do not want surprise patches that make it unstable (or reminders to upgrade to Windows 10).
+19. For Netflix support install "NetflixMCE" plug-in.
+Follow the install guide in the included PDF file.
+20. For Weather Forecast install "myForecast" plug-in
 <p align="right"><a href="https://github.com/nelinory/WMC7-DishNetwork-Guide#toc">Back to toc</a></p>

 ### Additional Configuration Tips
 1. Each day at around 5:00AM, the Dish receiver calls home to get its update.
 It then restarts itself, requiring the user to press "Select" to go to a channel.
 MCE doesn't know it needs to press select, so this causes it to miss channels and recordings.